KyleGoslan/App-Workshops-Old/Delegates.md

 ```
 It starts with the keyword `protocol` followed by the the name (usually the objects/class name appended with "Delegate").
 Then a list of methods.
 The only difference here is that we don't write the method body, just the name and set of brackets.
 A protocol can have any number of methods depending on our needs.

-Next we set up a property on the object to store a reference its delegate (marked as an optional with the question mark), something like:
+Next we set up a property on the object to store a reference to its delegate (marked as an optional with the question mark), something like:

 ```swift
 var delegate: PersonDelegate?